-According to an article in the Aspen Times Weekly newspaper ("Find your Shrine on Ajax" by Kimberly Nicoletti, February 18, 2006; See: http://www.aspentimes.com/article/20060218/RECREATION01/60222004) the Elvis Presley Shrine was the very first shrine ever erected on Aspen Mountain.
+According to an article in the Aspen Times Weekly newspaper ("Find your Shrine on Ajax" by Kimberly Nicoletti, February 18, 2006, https://www.aspentimes.com/news/find-your-shrine-on-ajax/ the Elvis Presley Shrine was the very first shrine ever erected on Aspen Mountain.
 However, the article does not state who installed the shrine or when.
 Likewise, according to an article ("Monumental" by Anita Rosenberg, see http://www.anitarosenberg.com/pdfs/writings-by/aspenpeak.pdf) in the Summer/Fall 2006 issue of AspenPeak magazine, the Elvis Presley shrine was the first shrine on Aspen Mountain, but no details are provided.
 It is generally considered by locals that this was the first Aspen Shrine, but supporting evidence on this point is needed; if you have something, please send to the author at email@example.com.

 The shrine includes the famous photo of Elvis with President Nixon in the Oval Office (taken December 21, 1970), a Tennessee license plate (“1-Elvis”), another license plate that says “That’s Rock N Roll—Elvis”, a green and white street sign that says “Elvis Presley Blvd”, a Tow Away sign that says “No parking any time except Elvis fans”, and various other photos and items.